delight-im/PHP-Cookie/README.md

 ### Static method

-This library provides a static method that is compatible to PHP's built-in `setcookie(...)` function but includes support for more recent features such as the [`SameSite`](https://tools.ietf.org/html/draft-west-first-party-cookies-07) attribute:
+This library provides a static method that is compatible to PHP’s built-in `setcookie(...)` function but includes support for more recent features such as the [`SameSite`](https://tools.ietf.org/html/draft-west-first-party-cookies-07) attribute:

 ```php
 \Delight\Cookie\Cookie::setcookie('SID', '31d4d96e407aad42');